-Labor Day is the unofficial end of summer and the start of the back-to-school season.
+Labor Day is the unofficial end of summer when most kids return to school.
 Each year approximately 78 million of child leave their beach buckets and lazy summer days behind and head back to school.
 Check out these fun back-to-school facts for kids.

 Did you know that not everyone was allowed to go to school?
 It’s true!
-Not until the late 1800s was school opened to all children in the United States.
-Prior to that only wealthy children got to attend school.
+Thomas Jefferson promoted a free public education for all students; however, it wasn’t until 1840 that public schools opened to all children in the United States.
+Before that, only wealthy children got to attend school.

-Can you image a time where teenagers didn’t go to school?
-High school didn’t exist until the 1930’s!
-High school started during the Great Depression.
-Due to lack of jobs it was decided to keeps teenagers in school and out of the workforce so more adults with families can get a job.
+Can you imagine a time when teenagers didn’t go to school?
+High school didn’t exist until the 1930s!
+High school started during the Great Depression due to a lack of jobs.

-The eraser was added to the pencil in 1858.
-Before erasers it was common for people to erase pencil using crumbs from white bread.
-Teachers originally did not want pencils to have erasers because it was believed it would encourage children to make mistakes.
+Pencil makers added the eraser to the pencil in 1858.
+Before erasers, it was common for people to erase pencils using crumbs from white bread.
+Teachers resisted erasers.
+Originally teachers did not want pencils to have erasers because they felt it would encourage children to make mistakes.

 Fun Back to School Facts for Kids

-In the 1300’s a pencil was originally a fine paintbrush made of fine animal hair.
+- In the 1300s, a pencil was a fine paintbrush made of fine animal hair.

 - The tradition of giving apples to teachers originates from 16th century Denmark.
 Parents would pay the teachers with food because teachers didn’t’ earn much money.